DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/README.md

 The image below shows how each device will interact with each other:
 <img width="1920" height="1080" alt="SYSTEM ARCHITECTURE DIAGRAM" src="https://github.com/user-attachments/assets/dcd31d6a-2119-4917-a653-88c87c43447d" />

-- The arm will use 2 servos (1 to grab, 1 to lift)
+- The arm will use 2 servo motors (1 to grab, 1 to lift)
 - Each servo will have its current monitored
 - The servo controlling the gripper will close until it detects a current spike, indicating that the part is secure
 - The angle of the gripper servo will be saved